 It is viewed as a surpressed desire of a son to get rid of his mother by all possible means.
 Its initial stage is manifested when a son totally isolates a mother from his life until a total cut-off of a mother-son connection.
 A final stage includes son`s manifested aggressive behavior, and may get different forms depending on mother`s response.

-‘Father Complex’ does not require any specific psychological cure, however it is highly recommended that the parent reduces his tensions and worries about a child as long as he sees that the last can take care of him/herself.
+‘Father Complex’ does not require any specific psychological treatment, however it is highly recommended that the parent reduces his tensions and worries about a child as long as he sees that the last can take care of him/herself.